Cooking Merit Badge Answers: A ScoutSmarts Guide

 Grilling

-- Overview: Food is grilled by applying direct heat by its surface.
+• Overview: Food is grilled by applying direct heat to its surface.
 Most commonly, the food is placed on a wire grid above an open flame or hot coals.

-- Example dish: Burgers, hotdogs, vegetables, and skewers are all examples of foods commonly cooked by grilling.
-Fun fact: The difference between grilling and barbecuing is that barbecuing has the lid placed over the food, allowing the heat to come from all sides.
+• Example dish: Burgers, hotdogs, vegetables, and skewers are all examples of foods commonly cooked by grilling.
+Fun fact: The difference between grilling and barbecuing is done at a “low and slow” heat whereas grilling is done at a high heat more quickly!

 Foil Cooking

-- Example dish: Shrimp, chicken, tomatoes, and potatoes are just a few of the many ingredients that can go into a foil-cooked hobo pack!
-These foil-wrapped hobo packs are delicious and were one of my favorite parts of Scouting.
+• Example dish: Shrimp, chicken, tomatoes, and potatoes are just a few of the many ingredients that can go into a foil-cooked hobo pack!
+These foil-wrapped hobo packs are so yummy, and were one of my favorite parts of Scouting.

 Dutch Oven